umbauschool/umbauschool.github.io/index.md

 ***

 ### Studio Shenandoah |  Staunton, Virginia
-Our U.S.-based apprenticeship program is expanding this year into our third studio.
-Set in the Shenandoah Valley, this three-month workshop focuses on depth.
-Themes include capital, industry, reconciliation, agriculture, Puccini, and material.
+Our U.S.-based apprenticeship program has expanded into our third studio.
+Set in the Shenandoah Valley, seasonal workshops focus on depth.
+Themes include capital, aikido, agriculture, equity, and material.

 _2019 fall session full_
 [Request information about 2020 sessions](#)